Extendibility of Brauer states: The representation theory of

-\textbf{Note:} In the case of $\mathrm{depth}(\lambda)>n$ the formula is still valid but some modification rules ar needed to make sense of the $\Ort(d)$ representations labelled by Young diagrams with depth larger than $n$.
-See Section \ref{sec:mod}.
+Note that in the case of $\mathrm{depth}(\lambda)>k$ the formula is still valid, but modification rules are needed to make sense of the $\Ort(d)$ representations labelled by Young diagrams with depth greater than $k$.
+See Appendix \ref{sec:app_mod}.